 You are here

 Margaret Ronda joined the UC-Davis faculty in 2014 after teaching in the Department of English at Rutgers University-New Brunswick.
 She specializes in American poetry from the nineteenth century to the present.
 Particular areas of interest include Marxist criticism, aesthetic and genre theory, ecological literary modes, and avant-garde poetics.
-Her current book project, "Remainders: Poetry at Nature's End," attends to the ways American poets and poems dramatize an ever-clearer sense of planetary environmental crisis by reimagining poetic genres such as georgic, pastoral, and elegy.
+Her forthcoming book, "Remainders: Poetry at Nature's End," attends to the ways American poets and poems dramatize an ever-clearer sense of planetary environmental crisis by reimagining poetic genres such as georgic, pastoral, and elegy.
 Her essay on Paul Laurence Dunbar won the William Riley Parker Prize from the MLA for the "outstanding essay" in PMLA in 2013.
 She has held fellowships from the American Council of Learned Societies, the Center for Cultural Analysis at Rutgers University, and the Hellman Fellows Fund.

 "Anthropogenic Poetics." the minnesota review 83, Winter 2014.
 Special issue on "Writing the Anthropocene."
 Eds.
 Tobias Boes and Kate Marshall.

 "Mourning and Melancholia in the Anthropocene."
 Post45 Peer Reviewed, June 2013.

 "Georgic Disenchantment in American Poetry."
 Genre: Forms of Discourse and Culture 46.1, Spring 2013.

 "'Work and Wait Unwearying': Dunbar's Georgics."
 PMLA 127.4, October 2012.